-4. Pop a large saucepan on a medium to high heat.
-Melt a knob of butter and move the pan until it has evenly spread.
+3. Once the batter has chilled, place a large saucepan over a medium to high heat and add a knob of butter.
+Move the melted butter around the pan until evenly spread.

-6. Once flipped, turn down the heat down low and top the crepe with 2 slices of cheese and crack the egg over the top.
-(I used one slice of cheese in the picture but used two on my second attempt which tasted better).
+5. Flip the pancake, turn down the heat and top with 2 slices of cheese and crack an egg in (I used one slice of cheese in the picture but used 2 on my second attempt which tasted better).

-7. Fold the pancake in half being careful not the break the yolk.
-Don’t worry if it doesn’t cover the yolk.
+6. Fold the pancake in half, being careful not to break the yolk.

-8. Then fold over again but this time cover the yolk.
+7. Fold then pancake over again but this time cover the yolk.
 Move the pancake around the pan and turn it over carefully occasionally.
-Do this for about 5 minutes to allow the egg to cook.
+Do this for 3-5 mins to allow the egg to cook.

-9. Turn out onto a plate, sprinkle with a pinch of salt and fresh parsley.
-Eat immediately.
+8. Turn out onto a plate, sprinkle with a pinch of salt and fresh parsley.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.